 - In a large bowl, combine the protein powder, flour, baking powder, and salt.

-- In a separate bowl, whisk together the eggs, milk, and sweetener.
+- In another bowl, whisk together the eggs, milk, and sweetener.

 - Pour the wet ingredients into the dry ingredients and mix until just combined.